Crews Try to Tame California Wildfire as Heat Wave Arrives

 The cause of the blaze, dubbed the Lake Fire, is under investigation.
 It's one of several wildfires burning in the region.

+Several new fires erupted Thursday.
+The largest was near the Los Angeles suburb of Azusa.
+It burned nearly 4 square miles (10.13 square kilometers) of brush but was moving away from homes.
+However, some evacuations were ordered.

+Another blaze came dangerously close to some homes in Corona, east of Los Angeles, and another fire in eastern Sacramento County burned about 500 acres (202 hectares) before firefighters stopped its forward spread.

-The heat wave was expected to last through the weekend, bringing triple-digit temperatures and extreme fire danger to large portions of California.
+The heat wave was expected to last through the weekend, bringing triple-digit temperatures and extreme fire danger to large parts of California.